 What Prenuptial Agreements CoverPrenuptial agreements cover such things as:

-- how a your assets and money might would divided in the advent of a breakup
+- how a your assets and money would be divided in the event of a breakup

 - the financial support (maintenance) of either party (during the marriage and/or after divorce)